Consecratio/portfolio/README.md

 ## Explanation

 Single page portfolio site to display projects and contact information.
+Utilizing React, React-Bootstrap, and CSS to style pages.
+Deployed on AWS.